 For string players we do not specify a minimum playing standard, but if you are Grade 7 or above with orchestral experience, you will probably find yourself comfortable in the orchestra.
 Violinists should be willing and able to play either first or second violin parts.

 The orchestra has a reputation for being friendly and relaxed, but we want to perform to the highest possible standards for a non-professional orchestra.
 The orchestra is therefore looking for players who want to make a regular weekly commitment to rehearsals - not just to two or three rehearsals before a concert.
+Our rehearsals are at 7:30pm on Friday evenings in King's Lynn.
 While we understand that everyone has work and life commitments, we expect everyone to attend an absolute minimum of four out of six rehearsals and only miss rehearsals for very good reasons.
 Wind players are expected to find a dep for any rehearsals they miss.
 The afternoon rehearsal on concert days is compulsory.
-Naturally private practice is expected outside rehearsals
+Naturally private practice is expected outside rehearsals.